infracost/docs/docs/features/terragrunt.md

 If you have any feedback about how we should support multiple usage files with Terragrunt in the future, please [comment on or follow this issue](https://github.com/infracost/infracost/issues/934).

+## Source map

+The `INFRACOST_TERRAFORM_SOURCE_MAP` environment variable is useful when you want to replace module URLs used by Infracost (e.g. replace private URLs with public ones).
+See [this docs section](/docs/features/terraform_modules/#source-map) for more details.

 ## How the Terragrunt integration works

 With v0.10, when the CLI's `--path` flag points to a Terragrunt directory: